tipizzo/bike-share-navigate-speedy-success/README.md

 # bike_share_navigate_speedy_success
-Google Data Analytics Program: How does bike-share navigate speedy success ?
+Case Study: How does bike-share navigate speedy success ?

 This case study is part of my Google Data Analytics Professional Specialization.